 The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

-• It’s Not Magic: “Self-cleaning” is a slight misnomer.
-It significantly reduces maintenance but requires daylight and rain to function.
+• 🫧 It’s Not Magic: “Self-cleaning” is a slight misnomer.
+It drastically reduces maintenance and window cleaning, but it requires exposure to daylight and natural rain to function.

-• Dual Action Science: It uses UV light to break down dirt (photocatalysis) and water to wash it away in a sheet (hydrophilicity).
+• 🔬 Dual Action Science: It uses a microscopic coating that reacts with UV light to break down organic dirt (photocatalysis), and then uses rain to wash it away in an even sheet (hydrophilicity).

-• Physics of Gravity: The glass requires a minimum pitch of 10° to allow gravity to pull the dirty water off the surface.
+• 📐 Physics of Gravity: The glass requires a minimum pitch of 10° to allow gravity to physically pull the dirty water off the surface.

-Nobody enjoys cleaning windows.
-It is time-consuming, often requires ladders, and inevitably, streaks appear the moment the sun comes out.
-For owners of conservatories or orangeries with expansive glazed roofs, keeping the glass pristine can feel like a never-ending battle.
+Nobody actively enjoys cleaning windows.
+It is time-consuming, often requires precarious ladders, and inevitably, streaks appear the moment the sun comes out.
+For homeowners with conservatories or orangeries featuring expansive glazed roofs, keeping that glass pristine can feel like a never-ending battle.

 It is no wonder that the concept of “self-cleaning glass” sounds almost too good to be true.
-Is it a marketing gimmick, or genuine innovation?
+Is it just a clever marketing gimmick, or genuine architectural innovation?

 The answer lies in the physics.
-While it won’t completely eliminate the need for the occasional hose-down during summer, it is a revolutionary technology that drastically reduces maintenance.
-In this comprehensive guide, KJM Group breaks down the science, explores market leaders like Pilkington Activ™, and manages expectations about what it can (and cannot) do.
+While it won’t completely eliminate the need for the occasional hose-down during a dry summer, it is a revolutionary technology that drastically reduces home maintenance.
+In this comprehensive technical guide, KJM Group breaks down the science, explores market leaders like Pilkington Activ™, and manages expectations about what the glass can (and absolutely cannot) do.

 1. Managing Expectations: What It Can’t Do

-Before diving into the science, it is vital to understand the limitations.
-This glass is best described as “low-maintenance” rather than “zero-maintenance.”
+Before diving into the fascinating science, it is vital to understand the limitations.
+This glass is best described by experts as “ultra-low-maintenance” rather than “zero-maintenance.”

 ⚠️ The “Silicone” Danger

-The self-cleaning coating is chemically sensitive to silicone.
-If silicone sealants from the frame installation touch the glass surface, they create a hydrophobic barrier that stops the self-cleaning action permanently in that spot.
-This is why professional installation by approved fitters (like KJM) is critical.
+The self-cleaning coating is highly chemically sensitive to silicone.
+If silicone sealants from the frame installation touch the glass surface, they create a hydrophobic barrier that stops the self-cleaning action permanently in that specific spot.
+This is why professional installation by highly trained, approved fitters (like KJM Group) is absolutely critical.

 2. How It Works: The Dual-Action Science

 Self-cleaning glass features a microscopic coating of Titanium Dioxide fused onto its external surface.
-This smart coating triggers a two-stage process:
+This smart coating triggers a brilliant two-stage chemical process:

 Diagram showing the dual action of UV light breaking dirt and rain washing it away

-Stage 1: UV breaks down organic dirt.
-Stage 2: Rain washes it away in a sheet.
+Stage 1: UV light breaks down organic dirt.
+Stage 2: Rain washes it away in a solid sheet.

 Stage 1: Photocatalysis (The Breakdown)

-When UV rays hit the glass, the coating reacts chemically to break down and loosen organic dirt (like tree sap, pollen, and bird droppings).
-This happens continuously during daylight hours, even on cloudy days.
+When natural UV rays from the sun hit the glass, the coating reacts chemically to break down and loosen organic dirt (like tree sap, pollen, and bird droppings).
+Crucially, this happens continuously during daylight hours, even on cloudy or overcast days.

 Stage 2: Hydrophilicity (The Wash-Off)

-Standard glass is “hydrophobic,” causing water to bead into droplets that leave dirty spots when they dry.
-Self-cleaning glass is hydrophilic (“water-loving”).
-Instead of beading, rainwater spreads into an even, flat sheet.
-As this sheet slides down the glass, it acts like a squeegee, carrying the loosened dirt away with it and drying without streaks.
+Standard glass is “hydrophobic,” causing water to bead up into individual droplets that leave dirty mineral spots when they evaporate.
+Self-cleaning glass is hydrophilic (meaning “water-loving”).
+Instead of beading, rainwater spreads out into an even, flat sheet.
+As this sheet slides down the glass, it acts like a giant, invisible squeegee, carrying the loosened dirt away with it and drying perfectly without streaks.

 3. The Importance of Angle (Minimum Pitch)

-Physics dictates that for the “sheeting” effect to work, gravity must pull the water down the glass.
-If the glass is too flat, the water pools.
+Basic physics dictates that for the “sheeting” effect to work, gravity must be able to pull the water down the glass.
+If the glass is too flat, the water will simply pool and sit there.

-Most manufacturers specify a minimum pitch of 10 degrees for the self-cleaning function to work effectively.
-While it offers some benefit on vertical windows, it is designed primarily for conservatory roofs and skylights where the angle and exposure to rainfall are optimal.
+Most manufacturers, including Pilkington, specify a minimum pitch of 10 degrees for the self-cleaning function to work effectively.
+While it offers some benefit on vertical windows, it is designed primarily and most effectively for conservatory roofs, lantern roofs, and skylights where the angle and exposure to rainfall are optimal.

 4. Comparison: Self-Cleaning vs Standard Glass

-Is the upgrade worth the investment?
-Here is how the performance compares:
+Is the upgrade worth the initial investment?
+Here is exactly how the daily performance compares:

 Feature Standard Glass Self-Cleaning (e.g. Activ™)

-Cleaning Frequency High (Monthly/Quarterly) Low (Twice yearly or less)
+Cleaning Frequency High (Requires Monthly/Quarterly scrubbing) Low (Twice yearly hose-down or less)

-Water Marks Leaves spotted residue after rain.
-Dries clear (sheeting action).
+Water Marks Leaves spotted residue after rain evaporates.
+Dries clear due to the hydrophilic sheeting action.

-Organic Dirt Sticks and bakes on in sun.
-Broken down by UV light.
+Organic Dirt Sticks and bakes permanently onto the surface in the sun.
+Actively broken down by continuous UV light.

-Ironically, the notoriously variable British weather makes the UK one of the best places in the world for self-cleaning glass.
+Ironically, the notoriously variable and wet British weather makes the UK one of the best places in the world for self-cleaning glass to operate.

-In hot, dry climates, homeowners must manually hose their roofs constantly to activate the cleaning.
-In Hampshire and the South of England, our regular rainfall cycles do the hard work for you.
-The combination of sunny intervals (to charge the UV coating) followed by showers (to rinse) creates the perfect self-maintaining cycle for conservatory roofs in Andover, Winchester, and Basingstoke.
+In constantly hot, dry climates, homeowners must manually hose their roofs constantly to activate the cleaning stage.
+In Hampshire, Berkshire, and Wiltshire, our regular, frequent rainfall cycles do the hard work for you.
+The combination of sunny intervals (to charge the UV coating) followed by showers (to rinse the dirt away) creates the perfect, natural self-maintaining cycle for conservatory roofs stretching from Andover and Winchester down to Southampton.

 6. Critical Maintenance Rules

-To preserve the microscopic coating for the 20+ year life of the unit, you must follow strict care guidelines:
+To preserve the microscopic titanium dioxide coating for the 20+ year expected life of the double-glazed unit, you must strictly follow the manufacturer’s care guidelines:

-• DO NOT use abrasive cleaners, cream cleaners, or wire wool.
-These will scratch the coating off.
+• DO NOT ever use abrasive cleaners, cream cleaners, or wire wool.
+These will physically scratch the delicate coating off the glass.

-• DO NOT use squeegees with metal edges.
+• DO NOT use window squeegees with sharp metal edges.

-• DO spray with a hose during dry spells to rinse off dust.
+• DO occasionally spray the roof with a garden hose during long, dry summer spells to rinse off accumulated dust.

-• DO use simple warm soapy water and a soft cloth if manual cleaning is ever needed for stubborn stains.
+• DO use simple warm soapy water and a soft, non-abrasive cloth if manual cleaning is ever needed for highly stubborn, non-organic stains.

 7. Frequently Asked Questions

-The hydrophilic (water-sheeting) property works 24 hours a day.
+The hydrophilic (water-sheeting) property works 24 hours a day, raining or shining.
 However, the photocatalytic (dirt-breaking) process requires UV light.
-The coating actually stores a small charge from daylight, allowing it to continue breaking down dirt well into the night, though it is most active during the day.
+While it doesn’t actively break down new dirt in pitch darkness, the coating effectively stores a small level of chemical charge from the daylight, allowing it to continue functioning effectively overnight.

-If there is no rain, the UV light will still break down the organic dirt, but the debris will remain loose on the surface.
-To clear it, simply spray the roof with a garden hose.
-The water will sheet off instantly, carrying the loosened dirt with it.
+If there is a prolonged dry spell, the UV light will still break down the organic dirt, but the debris will remain loose and visible on the surface of the glass.
+To clear it, you simply need to mimic rain by spraying the window or roof with a garden hose.
+The water will sheet off instantly, effortlessly carrying the loosened dirt with it.

-The coating is fused into the glass surface while it is still molten during the manufacturing process (pyrolytic coating).
-It is not a spray-on film that can peel off.
-As long as you do not use abrasive cleaners that physically scratch the glass, it will last for the lifetime of the glazing unit.
+The coating is fused directly into the glass surface while it is still molten during the high-heat manufacturing process (this is known as a pyrolytic coating).
+It is not a cheap spray-on film or liquid that can peel off over time.
+As long as you do not use abrasive cleaners that physically scratch the glass, the self-cleaning properties will last for the entire lifetime of the double-glazed unit.

 Yes, but with caveats.
-It is most effective on angled surfaces (like roofs) where gravity helps the water sheet off.
-On vertical windows, the cleaning effect is less pronounced, though it will still dry clearer than standard glass after heavy rain.
+It is most effective on angled surfaces (like roofs, which must have a minimum 10-degree pitch) where gravity heavily assists the water in sheeting off.
+On vertical windows, the gravitational effect is less pronounced, but it will still stay noticeably cleaner and dry clearer than standard glass after heavy rain.

 Mark Pearce